grippy/automate/README.md

 Deno uses V8 under the hood and features permission based sand-boxing (for example: reading/writing to disk, making networks calls, reading env variables, etc).

 Deno installs modules at runtime (sourced locally or from the web) and caches missing modules locally (both similar to how Go works).

-# Inspiration

-Do you ever find yourself repeating tasks across multiple repos or file systems?
-While this tool could be useful for DevOps

-Automate draws inspiration from the following things:

-- Deno for its amazing features
-- GitHub actions and similar YAML/config driven tools
-- Cargo packages for workspaces and package definitions
-- Helm/Hiera for hierarchical values as inputs
-- OpenAPI spec/code generation

 # Automate Packages